ISDementyev/pmUE/README.md

 ### Main Ideas
 1. Unreal Engine 4 (mainly in C++) used alongside Visual Studio 2019 for the majority of the work, with Doxygen-style commenting (html file will be added in a docs folder)
 2. pmUE will be more akin to an Unreal plugin than a standalone "game"
+3. If larger molecules will significantly slow down the viewer, then Nanite will be used.

 ### Atom Connectivity
 How atoms are connected will likely be modelled using graph theory.
 However, UE4 makes this difficult, as having an array within an array is not supported.
 Hence, a more inefficient, yet functional approach is needed.
 The best way to do this to my current knowledge is by constructing an array of indices for each atom, containing the indexes of the atoms they are connected to.